-The School Standards and Framework Act 1998 introduced a new framework for school admissions as of September 2000.
-This policy conforms to the regulations that are set out in that Act and also further explained in the statutory School Admissions
+The School Standards and Framework Act 1998 introduced a new framework for school admissions as of September 2020.
+This policy conforms to the regulations that are set out in that Act and are further

-2 Aims and objectives
+2 Aims and Objectives

 LONGFORD C. OF E. (CONTROLLED) PRIMARY SCHOOL - ADMISSIONS STATEMENT